Linear optical quantum computing: Overview

 Although there are many other implementations for quantum information processing (QIP) and quantum computation, optical quantum systems are prominent candidates, since they link quantum computation and quantum communication in the same framework.
 In optical systems for quantum information processing, the unit of light in a given mode—or photon—is used to represent a qubit.
 Superpositions of quantum states can be easily represented, encrypted, transmitted and detected using photons.
-Besides, linear optical elements of optical systems may be the simplest building blocks to realize quantum operations and quantum gates.
+This is because linear optical elements of optical systems may be the simplest building blocks to realize quantum operations and quantum gates.
 Each linear optical element equivalently applies a unitary transformation on a finite number of qubits.
 The system of finite linear optical elements constructs a network of linear optics, which can realize any quantum circuit diagram or quantum network based on the quantum circuit model.
 Quantum computing with continuous variables is also possible under the linear optics scheme.

 The universality of 1- and 2-bit gates to implement arbitrary quantum computation has been proven.
 Up to $N\times N$ unitary matrix operations ($U(N)$) can be realized by only using mirrors, beam splitters and phase shifters (this is also a starting point of boson sampling and of computational complexity analysis for LOQC).
 It points out that each $U(N)$ operator with $N$ inputs and $N$ outputs can be constructed via $\mathcal{O}(N^2)$ linear optical elements.
 Based on the reason of universality and complexity, LOQC usually only uses mirrors, beam splitters, phase shifters and their combinations such as Mach–Zehnder interferometers with phase shifts to implement arbitrary quantum operators.
 If using a non-deterministic scheme, this fact also implies that LOQC could be resource-inefficient in terms of the number of optical elements and time steps needed to implement a certain quantum gate or circuit, which is a major drawback of LOQC.

 Operations via linear optical elements (beam splitters, mirrors and phase shifters, in this case) preserve the photon statistics of input light.
 For example, a coherent (classical) light input produces a coherent light output; a superposition of quantum states input yields a quantum light state output.
 Due to this reason, people usually use single photon source case to analyze the effect of linear optical elements and operators.
 Multi-photon cases can be implied through some statistical transformations.

 An intrinsic problem in using photons as information carriers is that photons hardly interact with each other.
 This potentially causes a scalability problem for LOQC, since nonlinear operations are hard to implement, which can increase the complexity of operators and hence can increase the resources required to realize a given computational function.
 One way to solve this problem is to bring nonlinear devices into the quantum network.
 For instance, the Kerr effect can be applied into LOQC to make a single-photon controlled-NOT and other operations.